Coolomina/paraulins/README.md

 2. **Upload File**: Upload pre-recorded audio files
    - Supports MP3, WAV, OGG, M4A, and WebM formats
    - Maximum file size: 10MB

+### Monthly Tracking

+Recordings are now organized by **month and year** instead of just year, giving you much better granularity to track pronunciation evolution.
+You can:

+- Record multiple times per year
+- See progression month by month
+- Compare recordings from the same month across different years
+- Default to current month when adding new recordings

 ## Quick Start